• Skip to primary navigation

 Decimal Number Equivalent : 18

-We can convert a binary number to its decimal equivalent by extracting each binary digit from the right side of the number, dividing it by 10 until the binary number becomes 0.
+We can convert a binary number to its decimal equivalent by extracting each binary digit from the right side of the number and dividing it by 10 until the binary number becomes 0.
 For each extracted digit, we multiply it by consecutive powers of 2 (starting from 0) and add all product values together to get an equivalent decimal number of the respective binary number.

 package com.softwaretestingo.basic;